 Roswell, Georgia 30075

 ome schools call them “specials,” but at High Meadows, these classes are critical to the full educational experience and are linked to the classroom curriculum and different units of inquiry at each grade level.
-During Early Years and Elementary Years, our Connections classes provide exactly what their name implies: learning experiences that enable students to make connections among different academic disciplines in meaningful ways.
+During Early Years (Preschool and Private Pre-K) and Elementary Years, our Connections classes provide exactly what their name implies: learning experiences that enable students to make connections among different academic disciplines in meaningful ways.

 Through weekly exploration across many areas of study, students gain different perspectives that are representative of how we experience the real world and, more importantly, how we express ourselves within it.
 Curriculum for Connections classes is closely tied to the International Baccalaureate Primary Years Programme (PYP) units of inquiry for Early and Elementary Years.